How To Write An Effective Grant Proposal | A Nonprofit’s Guide

 3. Grant writing is a mysterious, strange art.

-While there’s definitely a lot to learn about how to write excellent, winning grant proposals, it’s also not magic.
-Once you learn the basics, developing a winning nonprofit grant proposal is quite logical.
+While there’s a lot to learn about writing excellent, winning grant proposals, it’s also not magic.
+Once you know the basics, developing a winning nonprofit grant proposal is quite logical.

 How to Write an Effective Grant Proposal [Step-by-Step]